tonyprawiro/diy-cloud-gaming-desktop/README.md

 To avoid this situation, we decouple the game data from the AMI.
 Game data will be stored in a separate, persistent EBS volume, which will not be part of the AMI.
 When the instance is launched, the EBS volume will be attached and assigned drive letter D. This means, the EBS volume does not need to be initialized; it is warm all the time.

 It's also important that game data is decoupled from the AMI too, so that it survives instance termination.
 Some games store save data and config files in "Documents" folder.
 In that case, we can move the underlying location of this folder to D: drive.

+Note: Since the EBS volume is persistent, we will need to pay it separately.
+General Purpose SSD (gp2) is priced at $0.12 per GB-month.
+So, a 120 GB volume will cost $14.4 per month.
+You may want to opt for EBS Throughput Optimized HDD (st1) Volumes, which is priced at $0.054 per GB-month.
+This is about 50% cheaper than GP2, but will give different performance characteristics.

 The rest of the document will describe how to do this.